OzzieIsaacs/calibre-web-test/README.md

 ## Prerequisites

-- Installed python2 accessable with the command "python"
 - Installed python3 accessable with the command "python3"

 - Calibre-web-test has to be located on the same folder level as calibre-web